 He was working in New Zealand and was leading a very happy life abroad.
 His blunder in life was to get married to a woman who was from a comparatively poorer family.
 Before his marriage, he didn’t realize that his NRI life and peace of mind was for a few days.He got married in 2010.
-She joined him in New Zealand but could not adjust with NRI lifestyle.
-She started blaming him of having affair with other women.
-She started quarreling with him over small issues and started telling everyone around about their personal life and stories of differences between them..
+She joined him in New Zealand but could not adjust to NRI lifestyle.
+She started blaming him for having affair with other women.
+She started quarreling with him over small issues and started telling everyone around about their personal lives and stories of differences between them.

 Finally, she came back to India in 2012 and filed a case under dowry act which is now subjudice.When he came back to India after the cases were filed, his and his other family members passports were seized, he came to know through his research that there are other innocent Indians implicated like him and decided to fight back.